The Dream Garden

-The Dream Garden is a 1916 mosaic mural by Maxfield Parish and Louis Comfort Tiffany in the lobby of the Curtis Building (now the Curtis Center) on Independence Square in Philadelphia, Pennsylvania.
-The mural was designed by Parrish and made by Louis Comfort tiffany and it is their only collaboration.
-The work was commissioned by the senior executive Editor of the company and it's popular title Ladies' Home Journal at the time Edward Bok, under the aegis of the head of the company Cyrus Curtis.
+The Dream Garden is a 1916 mosaic mural by Maxfield Parrish and Louis Comfort Tiffany.
+It is located in the lobby of the Curtis Building which is the former headquarters of the Curtis Publishing Company.
+The Curtis Center, as it is now known, is located at 6th and Walnut Streets adjacent to Independence Square in Philadelphia, Pennsylvania.
+The mural was designed by Parrish and made by Louis Comfort Tiffany.
+It is their only collaboration.
+The work was commissioned by the Edward Bok, Senior Executive Editor of Curtis Publishing's Ladies' Home Journal, under the aegis of the head of the company Cyrus Curtis.